 The essentials in my teaching backpack no longer require a raincoat and rain pants at all times!
 Here, my water bottle, hat, and spray bottle (to spray my students when they get too hot outside) are the most important.

 Now the summer is over.
 I’ve had some fun, I’ve learned a lot, I’ve gotten some great experience with a different organization and a different program.
 I’ve hiked up to 11,000 ft and realized that I can still breathe up there.
 I’ve gone from a bicycle-owner-who-doesn’t-actually-ride-their-bike to a bicycle commuter, racking up about 400 miles this summer.
 But it’s time to go home.
 My true home will always be in the gray, rainy northwest corner of the United States.
 Surrounded by enormous Western Redcedars and Douglas firs.
 Where my raingear never really dries all the way in the winter because I wear it so much and the air is so damp.
 Where we get mold in our houses.
 The Salish Sea and Puget Sound, the San Juan islands, the Pacific Ocean, the North Cascades.
 And now Mount Rainier where I’ll be part of the inaugural season of Mount Rainier Institute.Leading photo: Along with the wetland the whole nature center sits on, there’s a small human-created pond where we look for insects, now that the parts of the marsh we can get to have dried up.
 It’s also a fun place to cool off your feet on a hot day.
 All photos by the author.

-Ryan Weisberg is a graduate student in North Cascades Institute and Western Washington University’s M.Ed. program.
+Ryan Weisberg is a graduate of North Cascades Institute and Western Washington University’s M.Ed. program.
 Ryan grew up here in Washington, exploring the natural areas around Bellingham and in the Cascades and feels most at home in the rain.
 Constantly finding themself picking up pen and paper, Ryan continues to enjoy writing for Chattermarks.